veresbogdan/OpenStackFairnessService/README.rst

 ================

-A service to enforce a fair resource utilization in a OpenStack infrastructure by automatic and dynamic reallocation of the resources (CPU, RAM, DiskI/O, NetworkI/O) during runtime.
+A service to enforce a fair resource utilization in a OpenStack infrastructure by automatic and dynamic reallocation of the resources (CPU, RAM, Disk I/O, Network I/O) during runtime.

 ----